 Ah, yes, everyone’s favorite part: the money!
 It’s probably the reason you started freelancing, right?

 But, as you may have realized, getting paid is much more of a hassle than you ever thought possible.
 Missing deadlines, client didn’t get the invoice, etc. There are a lot of details and minutiae that can be missed or mistaken.

 Luckily, the right freelance software exists to help you get paid faster.

 HoneyBook has a single, integrated format for the entire proposal-contract-invoice process.
 It’s also a seamless online payment software that lets you accept payments via ACH transfer or credit cards.

-HoneyBook also makes it easy to track the status of upcoming, paid, and overdue payments both within individual projects, and collectively, via the bookkeeping tool.
-And best of all, when payments do come in, you’ll always be the first to know—you’ll receive instant alerts on desktop, and, if you’re a mobile app user, via the famous “CHA-CHING” push notification.
+HoneyBook also makes it easy to track the status of upcoming, paid, and overdue payments both within individual projects and collectively, via the bookkeeping tool.
+That’s great for your monthly projections and cash flow!
+And best of all, when payments do come in, you’ll always be the first to know—you’ll receive instant alerts on your mobile app or desktop.
+Cha-ching!